HI HOPES is the community outreach arm of the Centre for Deaf Studies at the University of the Witwatersrand.

 We provide the 1) Home Interventionist and 2) d/Deaf or hard of hearing mentor (d/D or HH mentor), both indicated in orange.
 Our parent-led support programme, THRIVE, provides the “fellow parent” support as indicated in green.

-The long-term goal is the establishment of national screening programme for infants that will ensure hearing loss is identified early – by the age of 3 months – so that appropriate intervention and support can be put in place by the age of 6 months.
+The long-term goal is the establishment of a national screening programme for infants that will ensure hearing loss is identified early – by the age of 3 months – so that appropriate intervention and support can be put in place by the age of 6 months.

 Every day, 17 babies are born with hearing loss in South Africa and this excludes the number of children who develop hearing-loss as a result of meningitis, ear infections or ototoxic medication.
 The Deaf Federation of South Africa (DeafSA) has found that even after twelve years of schooling many Deaf children are still functionally illiterate, with the general knowledge of an 8-year old hearing child and the reading level of a child in Grade 6.